Carrot Disclosure: Forgejo

 Key Takeaways

-• The RCE chain (chain_alpha.py) requires open registration and one non-default config option present on real instances; three additional exploit chains were also written.
+• RCE chain creates a backdoor admin account and executes commands via server-side git hook; requires open registration plus one non-default config option present on real instances.

 Hacker News Comment Review